mimblewimble/site/open-research-problems.md

 &quot;To validate transactions, cryptocurrencies such as Bitcoin and Ethereum require nodes to verify that a blockchain is valid.
 This entails downloading and verifying all blocks, taking hours and requiring gigabytes of bandwidth and storage.
 Hence, clients with limited resources cannot verify transactions independently without trusting full nodes.[...]
 FlyClient is a novel transaction verification light client for chains of variable difficulty.
 FlyClient is efficient both asymptotically and practically and requires downloading only a logarithmic number of block headers while storing only a single block header between executions.&quot;

-The goal of this research problems is to investigate/implement the necessaries prerequisites for the introduction of a FlyClient in Grin.
+The goal of this research problems is to investigate/implement the necessaries prerequisites for the introduction of FlyClient in Grin.

 ### Relevant Papers